AppThreat/custom-json-diff/README.md

 # custom-json-diff

-Comparing two JSON files presents an issue when the two files have certain fields which are dynamically generated (e.g. timestamps), variable ordering, or other field which need to be excluded for one reason or another.
+Comparing two JSON files presents an issue when the two files have certain fields which are dynamically generated (e.g. timestamps), variable ordering, or other fields which need to be excluded for one reason or another.
 Enter custom-json-diff, which allows you to specify fields to ignore in the comparison and sorts all fields.